ZackeryRSmith/bongocat-plus/README.md

 <!-- This section could be written a LOT better -->
 # About the Project
-A Bongo Cat overlay with ~~smooth paw movement~~ **(**[#27](https://github.com/ZackeryRSmith/bongocat-plus/issues/27)**)** and a highly customizable script, written in C++. *This project is an improved fork* as the original project has lost support from the developers (80+ unsolved issues).
-This project once aimed just to implement nearly all the feature requests.
-It has since broken off, becoming unrecognisable from the original.
-All the code from the original has been rewritten, but it's all thanks to the wonderful people who created Bongocat-Osu, that Bongocat-Plus exists!
+An improved Bongo Cat overlay with ~~smooth paw movement~~ **(**[#27](https://github.com/ZackeryRSmith/bongocat-plus/issues/27)**)** and customizable lua scripting.
+Originally created due to the lack of support from developers in the original project (90+ unsolved issues), it now stands as a distinct iteration, thanks to a complete rewrite of the code.
+Bongocat-Plus owes its existence to the creators of Bongocat-Osu, so thank you!

 # Compiling
 To compile bongocat-plus you need to install some dependencies: